kkraman02/kkraman02.github.io/README.md

-This repo is dedicated for the NXP IMX-based modules.
-Here you can find the Yocto BSP recipes and how to compile them to build the Yocto BSP for your module.
+This repo is dedicated to the NXP IMX-based modules.
+Here you can find the Yocto BSP recipes.

 You can follow the same procedure to build your own customized BSP based on your own interest.